miticv/miticv.github.io/babel.md

 ##.babelrc
 using .babelrc for configuration and therefore minify our command line from being too long.
 When in doubt what libraries preset include we can check from babel website: [here](http://babeljs.io/docs/plugins/preset-es2015/)
-We see there that commonjs is default for this preset.
+We see there that **commonjs** is default for this preset.
 ```json
 {
 "presets" : ["es2015"],
 "sourceMaps": true
 }
 ```
-now we can transcode using shorther string (ommitting: `--presets es2015 -s`):
+now we can transpile using shorther string (ommitting: `--presets es2015 -s`):
 ```bash
 babel src -o build/bundle.js
 ```